 To receive funding from external sources, you first have to find funders whose eligibility, criteria, philosophies, and funding focus align with you and your project.
 Our Research Development Services (RDS) unit is here to help you identify appropriate funding opportunities for your research.
 Below are some resources and starting points for your search.

 The Funding Opportunities Newsletter, helps UO faculty identify external funding opportunities and develop proposals.
-It is distributed twice monthly and provides a sample of announcements and solicitations that RDS staff identify as broadly interesting to the UO research community.
+It is distributed weekly and provides a sample of announcements and solicitations that RDS staff identify as broadly interesting to the UO research community.
 Please visit our Funding Opportunities Sign-up Page.

 UO subscribes to Pivot, an external-funding search tool that has thousands of funding opportunities from federal, state, and private foundations from around the United States and the world.
 Please visit our Pivot help page for more information about how to sign up, claim your profile, and begin your searches.